-We have five surgeons, Jon, Andy, Matteo, Maciej and Chloe who manage an ever expanding caseload of orthopaedic, soft tissue and spinal surgery.
+We currently have five Certificate level surgeons, Jon, Andy, Matteo, Bart and Chris who manage an ever expanding caseload of orthopaedic, soft tissue and spinal surgery.
 They take a keen interest in new developments.
 They have authored and co-authored a number of publications including original ideas in peer reviewed journals and in the wider veterinary press.

-Lorna, our ophthalmologist, welcomes a wide range of surgical and medical ophthalmology cases.
+Lorna and Emma, our ophthalmologists, welcome a wide range of surgical and medical ophthalmology cases.

-Our eleven nurses are all qualified and registered veterinary nurses (RVNs), and they are alol very experienced.
-Several of our nurses worked at other nationally renowned referral centres before joining us.
-We have nurses with advanced nursing diplomas, and others have further qualifications in fields including emergency and critical care, physiotherapy and anaesthesia.
+Our thirteen nurses are all qualified and registered veterinary nurses (RVNs), and they are all very experienced.
+We have nurses with advanced nursing diplomas, and others have taken further study and qualifications in fields including emergency and critical care, anaesthesia and analgesia, diagnostic imaging, feline nursing, physiotherapy and anaesthesia.

 Andy qualified from the University of Liverpool in 1992.
 He gained the RCVS Certificate in Small Animal Surgery in 1999 and RCVS Advanced practitioner status in 2015.
 Andy has been a small animal referral surgeon since 2000 and from 2004 he developed a highly successful mobile surgical referral business in the Midlands.
 Andy founded West Midlands Referrals in 2011 with Jon, and his mobile surgical business was absorbed into WMRs.
 He leads our hip replacements.
 Andy has a young family, and is a keen sportsman.

 Matteo joined WMR in May 2015.
 He qualified as a Vet in Italy and worked as a lead surgeon at a Veterinary School in Spain.
-He has been in the UK for several years working as the surgeon for a large group of practices in the Midlands.
-He is currently working for his Certificate in small animal surgery.
-Matteo has a young family and he is also a great cook!
+He has been in the UK for several years working as the lead surgeon for a large group of practices in the Midlands.
+He became an RCVS AVP in 2019.
+Matteo leads arthroscopy at WMRs.
+Matteo has a young family, used to play drums in a rock band and he is also a great cook!